Analysis | Understanding the rhetorical fight over ‘spying’ on Donald Trump

 Did the Clinton campaign infiltrate the White House network to spy on Trump?
 No. Did someone linked circumstantially to the Clinton campaign use data collected and analyzed by third parties to suggest a potentially nefarious (and ultimately empty) claim about Trump’s business communicating with a Russian bank?
 Yes.

 Is that spying on Trump?
-Once again, your answer to the question likely depends less on what you think about “spying” than what you think about Trump.
+Once again, your answer to the question probably depends less on what you think about “spying” than what you think about Trump.